bilva-sanaba/compsci308.cell_society/doc/DESIGN.md

 the grid appropriately, and then view is updated, which updates the visual representation of the grid on the screen.
 * The View class extends Pane and is responsible for displaying the state of the simulation according to the information it gets from Model.
 In Controller, the View is initialized and will get a instance of Model when the model is loaded.
-In its constructor, View takes model and adds visual representations of the Model¡¯s grid to View¡¯s children, which will be displayed on the screen.
+In its constructor, View takes model and adds visual representations of the ModelÂ¡Â¯s grid to ViewÂ¡Â¯s children, which will be displayed on the screen.
-When View is updated, it simply loops through its Model¡¯s grid and updates its representation of the grid.
+When View is updated, it simply loops through its ModelÂ¡Â¯s grid and updates its representation of the grid.
 * The simulation continues until pause is pressed.
 An event handler in Controller pauses the timeline.
 If load is pressed, timeline is stopped, view is cleared and both View and Controller will get the newly loaded Model.
 If the speed slider is moved, an event handler sets the step delay accordingly.